jpedro/jpedro.github.io/.posts/companies.md

 inside one's head.
 Based on a single post.
 There is no time for it either.

-Since time to market is the most critical metric here, it's all about making it work.
-THEN make it pretty.
+Time to market is the most critical metric.
+It's all about making it work.
+Because those savings (yours or someone else's) won't last forever.
+THEN make it pretty, appealing.
 Finally make it fast (economically viable, viral, or performant).

 If it hits the market and monetise quickly enough they can afford to pay full time employees.
 The other option is to get investors.
 Either